pesor/TTGO-T-HIGrow/README.md

 He has performed a tremendous task in doing this.

-First video is how to setup the whole environment: https://www.youtube.com/watch?v=7w6_ZkLDxko&t=231s
+First video is how to setup the whole environment: https://www.youtube.com/watch?v=7w6_ZkLDxko&t=231s, this video is for the version 1.x.x, but the first part is good, as it shows you how to setup the Arduino EDI, which is needed for the VSCode/PlatformIO EDI.

+For setting up the VSCode and the PlatformIO, please Google it, there are som good YouTube videos showing how to setup VSCode and PlatformIO on Windows 10

 I highly recommend that your see and follow these two videos, as then you only will have success in setting this up.